What Data is Redacted in Government Documents?

 - Clearing – When clearing data, this means it is at a level of media sanitization that protects the confidentiality of loss against the severe threat of a keyboard attack.
 This level of protection means that simply deleting data is not sufficient.
 Clearing means that data can not be retrieved through digital means, disk, file recovery utilities, or even keystroke recovery attempts.
 Data must be resistant to data scavenging tools.
 Overwriting is acceptable.

 - Purging – Media sanitization for purging is done at a level that can protect against a laboratory attack.
 Clearing media alone would not be sufficient.
 These attacks could include a threat with the resources and knowledge to use nonstandard means to conduct data recovery.
-Execution of the firmware Secure Erase or degaussing are the only acceptable methods for purging.
+Execution of the firmware Secure Erase or degaussing is the only acceptable method for purging.

 - Destroying – The ultimate form of sanitization is the destruction of the media.
 Destruction means that the media used to contain data cannot be reused.
 Physical destruction includes disintegration, incineration, pulverizing, shredding, and melting.